GoThereGit/ALT/README.md

 # ALT2023
 ## Ancient Language Processing Workshop
 ## Introduction: This workshop will provide an opportunity to learn about the challenges and latest developments in the field of machine translation for ancient languages.
 Participants will engage in discussions and hands-on activities to develop a deeper understanding of the field and the techniques used to address the unique challenges posed by translating texts written in ancient languages.
+The workshop will conclude with a discussion of the results of the hands-on activities and a summary of the key takeaways from the workshop.
+Participants will leave the workshop with a deeper understanding of the field of ancient language machine translation and the tools and techniques used to address its unique challenges.
+In this year’s workshop, we propose shared tasks on Machine Translation for Ancient Chinese and Cuniform language(like Akkadian and Sumerian), respectively, to provide an opportunity to address the unique challenges faced by ancient language machine translation.
+The technique reports are required to submit after the evaluation.
+All papers will be reviewed, and will be selected to appear on ACL Anthology.

+## important dates
+●	Registration for the shared task: 15 Feb, 2023 ~ 25 March, 2023
+●	Training data release: April 1, 2023
+●	Test data release: June 1, 2023
+●	Data submission : June 15, 2023
+●	Tech report submission: June 25, 2023
+●	Camera Ready submission:  10 July 2023

 ## Objectives: The objectives of this workshop are to:
 •	Provide an overview of the current state of the field of ancient language machine translation.
 •	Discuss the challenges and limitations associated with translating texts written in ancient languages.